Learning from China's mistakes

 A reining back of prices in March led to a few importers to default on their purchase commitments.
 What's more, Beijing has to spend even more expensive oil to replace the fast-diminishing reserves.
 In short, price controls provoked hoarding, price volatility, trade disruption and angst.
 But India unfortunately appears to be in no mood to learn from China.
 It wants to stub its own toes rather than get alerted by Chinese consumers howling in pain.

 In his speech at a FAO ceremony Thursday, Prime Minister Manmohan Singh said he doesn't like "blind controls" to fight food prices.
 But he acknowledged that "pressures would mount for restrictive trade practices."
 Now how scary is that, especially when consequences of similar idiocy in China are staring at us in the face.
-Surely that should even persuade the Left as they are
+Surely that should even persuade the Left as they are barking up the wrong tree.

-By imposing stock limits on traders and processors, allowing states a freehand to slam down on day-today trade, and using threats to make manufacturers (such as steel companies) cut prices, New Delhi is only causing fur
+By imposing stock limits on traders and processors, allowing states a freehand to slam down on day-today trade, and using threats to make manufacturers (such as steel companies) cut prices, New Delhi is only causing further disruption and volatility in the supply of essential commodities.

 When retailers find themselves bound hand-to-foot by red tape, they try to wriggle free by simply refusing to sell.
 Since no government can force a private shop to sell or maintain adequate supplies, consumers get a rude jolt when they find empty shelves.
 In panic mode, they start hoarding everything from cooking oil to non-perishables such as rice and pulses.
 Remember that Airtel ad about a